vfp1/UPC-AIDL-VQA/README.md

 By doing this the subset data should ensure to avoid selection bias.
 Selection bias occurs when the samples used to produce the model are not fully representative of cases that the model may be used for in the future, particularly with new and unseen data.

-After the subset is done We have to split it and use available data to perform the tasks of training, validation and testing where:
+After the subset is done we have to split it and use available data to perform the tasks of training, validation and testing where:

 * Training set: is a set used for learning and estimating parameters of the model.
 * Validation set: is a set used to evaluate the model, usually for model selection.